 - Optional toppings – Drizzle with melted white chocolate or chocolate chips.
 If desired, top with additional topped nuts.
 Go to “Additions and Modifications” for more mix-in ideas

-This almond biscotti recipe with almond flour makes an easy treat that is completely adaptable.
-Use this basic recipe to make many versions, such as chocolate, cranberry, orange, or pistachio to name a few!
+This almond biscotti recipe makes an easy treat that is completely adaptable.
+Use the dough to make many versions, such as chocolate, cranberry, orange, or pistachio to name a few!

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Line a baking sheet with parchment paper or silicone baking mat.
-Shape the dough into a long log, about 9 inches by 2-3 inches wide.
-Bake in a 350ºF oven for 35 minutes, or until golden brown.
+Take a baking sheet and line it with parchment paper.
+Turn the dough out and shape into a thick log, about 9 inches by 2-3 inches wide.
+I found that popping it in the freezer for 15 minutes helps hold the biscotti together.
+Then bake in a 350ºF oven for 35 minutes, or until golden brown.

 - White Chocolate – Melt white chocolate chips and drizzle on top or dip one end in.
 If desired, sprinkle with extra nuts, such as almonds, macadamias, or pistachios.